iJSPARK/iJSPARK.github.io/_posts/2021-11-04-circulardoublylinkedlist.md

 #### Delete tail node
 * Processing according to the number of nodes
-    1. One node in list
+    1. Node 1 quantity in list
         Same that delete head node so run RemoveFront function.
     2. Node more than two in list
         <span style='background-color: #dcffe4'>The node in front of the tail node must have a NULL value as the next value.</span> Therfore decalre pre pointer that node in front of the node currently being scanned.